CS3219-AY2526Sem1/cs3219-ay2526s1-project-g30/collab-service/collab-server/ai/usage-log.md

 - [ ] Rejected

 # Author Notes:
-I had to change some parameters for how the MongoDB was doing its connection and also revert to a HTTP server
+I had to change some parameters for how the MongoDB was doing its connection and also revert to a HTTP server.
+Tested it by deploying on Google Cloud Run